Ramneek82810/Traffic-Sign-AI/README.md

 - Implements a robust CNN architecture 🏗️ for high accuracy.

--Preprocessing includes image resizing and normalization 🖼️.
+- Preprocessing includes image resizing and normalization 🖼️.

 -Easy-to-use scripts for training, evaluation, and prediction ⚙️.